Management

 People loved his store because it offered affordable products to the working class.
 In fact, it was generally known as the place where working-class boys bought rings for working-class girls.

-Life was going well for Ratner, expensive cars, houses, boats, and women, and he frequented many high society events and rubbed shoulders with Margaret at Number 10.
+Life was going well for Ratner, who had expensive cars, houses, boats, and women.
+He frequented many high society events and rubbed shoulders with Margaret at Number 10.

 Yes, life was good until the fateful day he was a guest speaker at the Institute of Directors on April 23, 1991, attended by over 6000 business people and journalists.

-For reasons only known to himself, Ratner decided to undo not only his entire life but his empire in less than 10 seconds.
+Ratner decided to undo his entire life and empire in less than 10 seconds for reasons only known to himself.

-Asked how it was possible for his company to be selling a sherry decanter for the amazing price of £4.95, he answered, to the amazement of his audience and his shareholders, the following:
+Asked how his company could be selling a sherry decanter for the fantastic price of £4.95, he answered, to the amazement of his audience and his shareholders, the following:

 To make sure that he really did an excellent job of it, he also stated that his company: